-1. Within 60 days of the initial implementation of the Government's plan to enhance child care compensation, the parties will convene to ensure any additional government funding targeted for child care position compensation will be used to move towards matching (closing the gap) with the relevant child care wage grid in the Indigenous Services Agreement, Community Living Agreement, and General Services Agreement (Appendix A) and/or other targeted compensation.
+1. Within 60 days of the initial implementation of the Government's plan to enhance child care compensation, the parties will convene to ensure any additional government funding

 2. This may require the parties to reopen the locally negotiated agreements as it pertains to the child care positions targeted by Government for compensation increases.